why include images of exhibition installations?

 The Corridor Gallery (2016): concurrent with the Parrsboro event, a group of ten small works were exhibited in the office of Visual Arts Nova Scotia (V.A.N.S.).
 This exhibit comprised seven Booth Maps and three Blitz Maps.
 As I write this, I believe these to be the two final series with genealogical content: content that surfaced in my work twenty years earlier.
 An explanatory statement that accompanied the installation is here.

-The Craig Gallery (2017): late in 2016, a large display case in the gallery's exterior wall was installed and named the Craig Market Gallery.
-Even when the gallery is closed, work in the Craig Market Gallery is accessible to viewers.
+The Craig Gallery (2017): late in 2016, a large display case was installed in the gallery's exterior wall and named the Craig Market Gallery.
+Even when the gallery is closed, work in the Craig Market Gallery is fully accessible to viewers.
 I was invited to kick off this new exhibition programme with a series of small sculptural works.
 Eighteen pieces: ten in part 1 (January) and eight in part 2 (February) were exhibited under the title unfinished business: parts 1 & 2.
 The Market Gallery now has two such display cases.

 A detailed look at individual works is available via the illustrated buttons on the home page.